Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Ndaziramiyep/README.md

 Review: Conduct a post-project review to identify lessons learned and areas for improvement.

-Discuss the role of a software project manager.
+<h3>Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?
-Software Maintenance:
+Software Maintenance:</h3>

 Role of a Software Project Manager